sebas6292/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    - Session have unique sessions stored on the server, once the server restarts the data is wiped out.
+There may be some memory leaks once theres an overload of data is stored but it is good practice for simple development.
+    - JWT transmits information between parties as a form of JSON objects and is used for information exchange.
+It has 3 parts: header, payload, and signature.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    - it takes a password and converts it into a string where it cannot be reverse and can no longer retrieve the original password.
 3. How are unit tests different from integration and end-to-end testing?
+    - unit testing allows unidividual testing in seperate sections rather, integration are testing within the endpoints
 4. How does _Test Driven Development_ change the way we write applications and tests?
+    - it allows us to follow a step by step process to ensure that each part is being executed thoroughy without jumping to a long conclusion.